 Use the client’s language

-The same thing works with the internal knowledge base - a few newbie agents have bachelor’s degrees in telemarketing, and if they seek information that should help them, they get another scientifical study that does nothing but overwhelms them.
+The same thing works with the internal call center knowledge base - a few newbie customer service agents have bachelor’s degrees in telemarketing, and if they seek information that should help them, they get another scientifical study that does nothing but overwhelms them.

 Try to make things simpler: look at your knowledge resources and put yourself into the customer’s shoes - would it be comfortable to read it without years of experience in the industry?
 If not, simplify it.